sebastiansutter/techguides/pages/df17labs/df17labs_2.md

 ## Retrieve the contact from Salesforce
-The mobile app is going to supply us just and e-mail address, but we need the full customer details to be able to create the ticket.
+The mobile app is going to supply us just an e-mail address, but we need the full customer details to be able to create the ticket.
 So the first thing our flow needs to do is to retrieve the Contact from Salesforce.

 1. Click the “+” button to add an action to the flow:
 ![](./images/df17labs/df2-image17-a.png)